-Being stoic for the spouse's sake comes at a high costFebruary 20th, 2013 in Psychology & Psychiatry /
+Being stoic for the spouse's sake comes at a high costFebruary 20, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Among life's many tragedies, the death of a child is one that is perhaps the greatest for parents.
 No matter what the age of the child or the cause of death, the irrefutable fact of the loss is one that shatters the normal cycle of life, leaving parents traumatized and often incapacitated by grief.